whaynes/STCW23/jekyll/assessments/Engine/OICEW-4-2A.md

 ### Condition

-{{ "Aboard ship or in a suitable engine room simulator, given appropriate alarms." | markdownify }}
+Aboard ship or in a suitable engine room simulator, given appropriate alarms.

 ### Performance requirement